cwilling/decklinkpreferences/README.md

 A way to set preferences for Decklink cards from the command line.

 ### Features
-As a proof of concept, we only set the video input port at the moment; maybe other features later.
+Since this is just a proof of concept, we only set the video input port at the moment; maybe other features later.

 Systems with multiple Decklink cards have _not_ been considered - in this case use at your own risk!